 A meta-analysis done by the researchers from the Nanfang Hospital, Southern Medical University, Guangzhou in China based on data from 4 cohort studies and 9 case-control studies involving 2715 cases and 184,727 participants, obtained through literature search in the PubMed database till February 2012 found no significant association between egg consumption and bladder cancer risk.
 (Fei Li et al, Nutr Cancer., 2013)

-However, based on a limited number of studies, a possible relationship with increased intake of fried eggs with bladder cancer risk was suggested.
+However, based on a limited number of studies, a possible relationship with increased intake of fried eggs with bladder cancer risk was suggested. hence, avoid or limit fried foods like fried eggs to reduce the risk of bladder cancer.

 Dietary Carotenoid intake may Reduce the Risk